Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 The average portfolio has dozens of deadlines across different renewal cycles.
 One missed date can mean a £30,000 fine.
 Proplio tracks everything automatically so nothing slips through the cracks.

 This checklist is for general guidance only and applies primarily to England.
 Regulations may differ in Scotland, Wales, and Northern Ireland.
 Always verify current requirements with your local authority or a qualified legal adviser.
-Last updated April 2026.
+Last updated 4 May 2026.